FACTBOX-Government measures to ease inflation pain | Headlines

 Below is a list of some of the actions taken by governments aimed at offering relief to hard-hit consumers and companies: AMERICAS:

+* Brazil's oil giant Petrobras will cut prices of liquefied petroleum gas (LPG) by 4.73% for distributors .
+Earlier this month it slashed refinery gate gasoline prices by 7% adding to multiple cuts seen this year.
+In July, the government cut fuel taxes and raised social welfare payments. * In August, Mexican officials said inflation-combatting subsidies have already cost some 575 billion pesos ($28.76 billion) this year.

-* Mexico's government will convene to strengthen its anti-inflation plan, its president said earlier this month.
-In August officials estimated that inflation-combatting subsidies have already cost some 575 billion pesos ($29.04 billion) this year. * Chile in July announced a $1.2 billion aid plan including labor subsidies and one-time payments for those most affected.
+* Chile in July announced a $1.2 billion aid plan including labour subsidies and one-time payments for those most affected.
 EUROPE:

+* The European Union plans to raise more than 140 billion euros ($140 billion) by skimming off revenues from low-cost electricity generators and making fossil fuel firms share windfall profits. * Germany may nationalize struggling gas importer Uniper , Bloomberg reported.
+Berlin in July agreed a 15-billion-euro bailout of the company.
+The government this month also announced a 65-billion-euro package containing a windfall tax, benefit hikes and public transport subsidies.

-* The European Union is set to unveil new emergency measures including a windfall profit levy on energy firms and mandatory targets for member states to cut electricity consumption this winter. * The Czech Republic will cap electricity and gas prices next year.
+* Poland will raise its minimum wage twice next year and plans to freeze electricity prices for households consuming less energy.
+In August, it approved subsidies for heating plants and cash for municipalities, while in July it introduced a relief scheme for holders of local currency mortgages. * The Czech Republic will cap electricity and gas prices next year.

-* Britain will cap consumer energy bills for two years and funnel billions to prop up power companies.
-The package announced on Sept.
-8 is likely to cost over 100 billion pounds ($117.27 billion). * Portugal adopted a 2.4 billion euro aid plan, which cuts VAT on electricity and provides one-off payments for workers, families, and pensioners.
+* Britain will cap consumer energy bills for two years and prop up power companies.
+The package is likely to cost over 100 billion pounds ($116 billion). * Portugal reduced VAT on electricity and provided one-off payments for workers, families, and pensioners.

-* Croatia will cap electricity prices from Oct.
-1 until March. * Germany will spend at least 65 billion euros ($66.14 billion) on a new package, which includes a windfall tax, benefit hikes, and extending public transport subsidies.
-Berlin had already announced a gas price levy on consumers from Oct.
-1, while in July, it agreed on a 15-billion euro state bailout of Uniper, the country's largest importer of Russian gas.

-* Spain will slash value-added tax (VAT) on gas to 5% from 21% from October and has already reduced VAT on electricity twice over the past year to 5%. * Finland and Sweden will offer billions of dollars in liquidity guarantees to power companies in their respective countries.
-Sweden in August said it would make 90 billion Swedish crowns ($8.56 billion) available to help consumers with record electricity prices.
+* Spain will slash VAT on gas to 5% from 21%, after already cutting VAT on electricity twice over the past year. * Croatia will cap electricity prices from Oct.
+1 until March.

+* Finland and Sweden will offer billions of dollars in liquidity guarantees to power companies. * Italy plans to spend at least an additional 6.2 billion euros on relief.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)